Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 From an interview with Studio Pagina

-In this way, the website offers multiple ways of exploring and searching the contents.
+In this way, the website presents itself as an interactive platform offering freedom in experimenting multiple ways of searching the contents.

-A square-module grid is consistently used in the website.
+A square-module grid consistently structures the whole website.

 Ph. © Nicola-Matteo Munari